 George Gilmer (1743-1795), Thomas Jefferson's friend and physician, was the son of Scottish physician George Gilmer and Mary Peachy Walker, the sister of Dr. Thomas Walker.
-Born the same year as Jefferson, in Williamsburg, he was a student at the College of William and Mary and studied medicine with his uncle Dr. Walker and at the University of Edinburgh.
+Born in Williamsburg the same year as Jefferson, he was a student at the College of William and Mary and studied medicine with his uncle Dr. Walker and at the University of Edinburgh.

 From his arrival in Albemarle County, Dr. Gilmer was attending physician to Jefferson and his family.
 Gilmer's services to the Jeffersons, from 1771-1775, are itemized in his personal "day book."
 He also attended Dabney Carr in his final illness in May 1773.